"My passionate idol activites - Aikatsu! - is about to start!"

 Meaningful Name: The members of the initial Power Trio all seem to have their theme color somewhere on their name ("Ichigo" = strawberry, commonly associated with the color pink; "Aoi" = blue; and the "Shi" in Ran's surname means "purple").
 Mizuki's name means beautiful moon, alluding to her moon theme.
 The "Kan" in her surname means god, referencing to her status as a top idol.

-The "Oto" in Seira's surname Otoshiro means sound.
+The "Oto" in Seira's surname Otoshiro means sound, which references her absolute pitch, and her background in classical and rock music.
 Key's name means musical key, and may also be from "kikoeru" meaning listen.
 The "Sae" in her surname means to be skillful, possibly referencing her status as Seira's producer, and "Gusa" means grass, alluding to her green color scheme.
-Sora's name means sky, alluding to her blue color scheme.
-Her surname, "Kazesawa", roughly translates to wind swamp, also alluding to her blue color scheme.
-The "Hime" in Maria's surname means princess.
+Sora's name means sky, alluding to her sky thematic.
+Her surname, "Kazesawa", roughly translates to wind swamp, also also alludes to her sky thematic as well as her color scheme.
+The "Hime" in Maria's surname means princess, which is fitting for an ojou.

 Meganekko: Yurika when she is not acting like a vampire, Aoi when she teaches the juniors and Key when she appear as a producer.

-The Merch: They range from a clothing line, replicas of items shown in the anime and even cakes.
+The Merch: They range from a clothing line, replicas of items shown in the anime and even foods.

 Merchandise-Driven: The anime exists to sell Aikatsu cards and by extension, promoting the arcade game of the same name.
-As of October 2013, there are sevenExpansion Packs.
+As of March 2014, there are tenExpansion Packs.
 And there are also other merchandise such as CD singles, these come bundled with Aikatsu cards.
 Gotta Catch Them All!

 Officially Shortened Title: A variation: Aikatsu is a shortening of Aidoru Katsudou, yet the phrase appeared as a subtitle for the series' logo.